harrryhsu/SecsGem.NetCore/README.md

     await secsgem.StartAsync();

-The UseSecsGem expect to find a service that implemented ISecsGemEventHandler from service provider, and create a new scope for each event.
+The UseSecsGem expect to find a service that implemented ISecsGemServerEventHandler from service provider, and create a new scope for each event.

 The event handler will define all interation the equipment needed to operate SecsGem protocol.

-    public class CustomSecsGemHandler : ISecsGemEventHandler
+    public class CustomSecsGemHandler : ISecsGemServerEventHandler
     {
         private readonly SecsGemServer _kernel;